axelooc59/Detecting-type-of-sneakers-shoes/README.md

 See the code in *collecting_data.ipynb*

 We were able to collect a total of 725 pictures.
 This is not a lot to train a deep neural network.
-That's why I had chosen previously to use the same type of sneakers to make this training possible.
+That's why I had chosen previously to use the same type pattern of sneakers pictures to make this training possible.